 Cut the slice into 32 equal rectangles and serve.

 Best kept in the fridge or freezer.

-- I use a natural, unsalted cashew butter – if it is salted, you might not need all the additional salt in the caramel – taste test and see how you go, but err on the side of just a little too salty, as the sweetness of the other layers will perfectly balance it out
+While this is a salted caramel slice – check the label of your cashew butter – if it is salted, you may not need the additional sea salt in the caramel (I always use natural, unsalted nut butters).
+Taste test, but err on the side of a tad salty, as the sweetness of the other two layers will perfectly balance it out